Workshop News

 Sébastien Awignano

 Sébastien arrived with an already solid background in movement decoration.
-His path in the workshop extends that level of demand with very clean work in file anglage, micromotor finishing, straight graining, satin finishing and the most demanding components.
+His path in the workshop extends that standard with very clean work on file anglage, micromotor work, straight graining, satin finishing and the most demanding components.

 Transmission beyond the workshop